Monster Cleaning Specialist Wanted

 “Just you wait.
 Stick with this job long enough, you’ll end up with as twisted a sense of humor as the rest of us.
 Hell, when Dante joined up, he was about as stone faced as they come.
 Now just look at him.”

 “And I had a full head of hair.
 You think shitting yourself on the job is bad.”
-Dante leaned forward and rubbed his hand on his bald scalp.
+Dante leaned forward and rubbed his hand over his bald scalp.
 “My hair came out almost all at once.
 I could have made a wig with it.”

 The look on Dante’s face made it difficult for me to tell if he was joking.
 His eyes were narrow and he had just the faintest smile on his lips.